-7 Myths About Birth Control We've All Heard, But They Actually Make No Sense
+7 Myths You've Been Told About Your Birth Control That Actually Make No Sense

 Spoiler alert: Those myths are exactly that — myths.
 And the more we circulate them around as half-truths, the more likely young women are to potentially believe them and choose to abstain from birth control for fears that aren't even scientifically justified.